CLA1001 : Beginners' Latin in Action 1

 - Teaching Location: Newcastle City Campus

-This module will give students a basic knowledge of Latin, sufficient for dealing, at an elementary level, with some of the linguistic aspects of texts (even those read in translation).
-In addition, it aims at developing students' skills of literary analysis of Latin texts with the help of existing, published translations.
+This module will give students a basic knowledge of Latin, sufficient for dealing, at an elementary level, with some of the linguistic aspects of Latin texts.
+In addition, it aims at developing students' skills of literary analysis of Latin texts.

 Outline Of Syllabus